-In the first three chapters of Daniel we find the spirit of Antichrist taking the offensive against the Remnant.
 In chapter one the point of conflict is their refusal to defile themselves with the king’s meat and drink.
 In chapter two there is the threat to murder them along with all the wise men of Babylon.
 In chapter three they are thrown into the fiery furnace for their refusal to bow down and worship the idol.
 In each instance the enemy attacks the Remnant, and in each instance the Lord delivers the Remnant and preserves the Testimony.

 In fact, the attack of the enemy is the basis upon which the Testimony is established.
 Just as there is no victory without a fight, no Crown without a Cross, so there is no Testimony without a devil.
 Our Testimony is not just “Hallelujah, I’m saved!”.
 It is not a thing that is said but it is a LIFE that is lived.
 We overcome the Dragon by the word of this Testimony.
 This Testimony demonstrates the preeminence of Christ over sin, self, and satan: and it is a violent thing, a proactive thing, not a passive thing.
 The Lord’s Testimony is actually strengthened when the enemy comes against it, for in the end we see that Christ is, indeed, preeminent.
 If we are really demonstrating this then we should be getting stronger spiritually.
 That is not to say we will always feel good and always have a smile on our face while engaging the enemy.
 But regardless of our outward condition, our inward condition will be continually strengthened as we bear the Testimony of Jesus.